Robust inverse material design with physical guarantees using the Voigt-Reuss Net: Conclusions

 In the case of 3D mechanical homogenization as a forward problem, we trained a \VRNet{} surrogate using 236 isotropic microstructure descriptors from \cite{ulm2020_dataset,Prifling2021} along with three non-dimensional phase parameters $(\pi_1,\pi_2,\pi_3)$, on $>1.18$ Mio high-fidelity DNS labels of effective elasticity tensors.
-Because the inputs are rotationally invariant, the surrogate recovers the isotropic projection of $\ol{\ull{C}}$ nearly perfectly, while anisotropy-revealing entries remain unpredictable: the components related to isotropy attain $R^2\ge0.998$, and the remaining components show $R^2\approx0$.
-At the tensor level, histograms of the relative Frobenius error of the training, validation, and testing datasets overlap tightly (mean $\approx 3.4\%$, median $\approx 1.7\%$), indicating strong generalization across microstructures and contrasts.
-ECDFs reveal that the isotropic projection forms a hard lower floor (median $1.03\%$), and \VRNet{} sits close to the floor (median $1.71\%$), outperforming the Hill average (median $29.12\%$) by far.
-Real composite pairs (steel-Al, Al-SiC, epoxy-glass, etc.) lie squarely in the low-error regime spanned by our extensive sampling.
+Because the inputs are rotationally invariant, the surrogate recovers the isotropic projection of $\ol{\ull{C}}$ nearly perfectly with the components related to isotropy attain $R^2\ge0.998$ while anisotropy-revealing entries remain unpredictable.
+At the tensor level, histograms of the relative Frobenius error of the training, validation, and testing datasets overlap tightly (mean $\approx 3.6\%$, median $\approx 1.8\%$), indicating strong generalization across microstructures and contrasts.
+ECDFs reveal that the isotropic projection forms a lower floor (median $1.03\%$), and \VRNet{} sits close to the floor (median $1.79\%$), outperforming the Hill average (median $29.12\%$) by far.
+To explicitly assess the benefit of the spectral parameterization, we additionally trained three further surrogates on the identical dataset and inputs (vanilla neural network, Cholesky neural network, and an isotropic two-parameter $(\ol{K},\ol{G})$ predictor).
+The \VRNet{} achieves the lowest errors and uniquely produces strictly admissible predictions with zero Voigt/Reuss violations, whereas the alternative surrogates exhibit substantially larger errors paired with frequent bound violations (and the vanilla neural network also produces non-SPD outputs); see~\cref{tab:metrics_violations}.
+Realistic composite material pairings (e.g., Al-SiC, epoxy-glass, etc.) lie squarely in the low-error regime of the \VRNet{}.

+In the context of the 2D mechanical homogenization (forward and inverse), we introduced an end-to-end differentiable surrogate, enabling a hybrid convolutional and multi-layer perceptron based surrogate that ingests $(\ull{A},\tau)$ and outputs a spectrally admissible $\ol{\ull{C}}$.
+Forward predictions reach an excellent coefficient of determination of $R^2>0.99$ across all components of the elasticity tensor and subpercent Voigt-Reuss normalized losses.
+To compare the performance of the \VRNet{}, we also trained a Cholesky and vanilla regressor (same architecture and training protocol), and also a descriptor-based \VRNet{} that maps directly from $(c_0,\tau,\mathrm{vec}(\ull{A}^{\urcorner}))$. \Cref{tab:metrics_violations_2d} shows that the image-based \VRNet{} attains the lowest mean/median/standard deviation errors with zero violations, while the descriptor-based \VRNet{} remains admissible but is less accurate, highlighting the inductive bias and transfer potential of image-based features.
+Crucially, the differentiable chain $(\ull{A},\tau)\mapsto \ol{\ull{C}}$ of the \VRNet{} exposes informative gradients and resolves non-smooth percolation events (eigenvalue jumps) along threshold sweeps seamlessly, while the corresponding vanilla regressor exhibits significantly larger errors and violates the bounds.